-Canstar Blue’s pasta sauce review sees Woolworths, Dolmio, San Remo, Leggo’s, ALDI Remano, Raguletto, Coles, Barilla and Latina Fresh compared on taste, consistency, range variety, packaging design, value for money and overall satisfaction.
+Canstar Blue’s pasta sauce review compares Dolmio, Raguletto, Woolworths, Leggo’s, ALDI Remano, Latina Fresh, Barilla and Coles on taste, consistency, range variety, packaging design, value for money and overall satisfaction.

 See our Ratings Methodology.

 Aussies are a saucy bunch, especially when it comes to pasta sauce.
-Whether you like to plate up a hot arrabbiata or Bolognese, or prefer something a little milder, like a herby pesto or creamy Carbonara – finding a flavour that tickles your fancy is easy.
+Whether you like to plate up a hot arrabbiata or Bolognese, or prefer something a little milder, like herby pesto or creamy Carbonara – finding a flavour that tickles your fancy is easy.
 With pasta sauce especially, variety is important to spice things up in the kitchen.
-That’s why more than half of our survey respondents on the subject (58%) have tried multiple pasta sauce brands, while almost a third (29%) are brand loyalists and generally buy different pasta sauces from the same brand.
+That’s why half of our survey respondents (51%) have tried multiple pasta sauce brands, while a third (30%) are brand loyalists and generally buy different pasta sauces from the same brand.